-This writings page is a collection of research based papers written by HOLA members.
+This writings page is a collection of writings and research by HOLA members as well as articles about the history of Latinas and Latinos in Tarrant County.
 Please contact us to have your own research added.

 Written work by Cecilia Sánchez Hill